LG Start Circuit/Motor Relay Failure

 How to Fix / Troubleshooting

-Safety first: Unplug dryer.
+Safety first: Unplug the dryer.

 Steps:

 • Listen for relay click: When pressing Start (with panels in place), listen for a click from the control board.
-If none, the Start circuit or relay may be faulty and the board may need replacement.
+If none, the Start circuit or relay may be faulty, and the board may need replacement.

 Advertisements